Fast-Track Sleep Programs

 Bottle Feeding:

-The amount they eat per feeding will increase throughout the month as their stomachs grow.
-In the beginning, they may only eat an ounce or so per feeding, and by the end of the month they may be up to 2-3oz per feeding.
-Check with your bottle manufacturer but babies at this age should be on a Level 1 nipple.
+The amount your baby eats per feeding will increase throughout the month as their stomach grows.
+In the beginning, they may only take about an ounce per feeding, and by the end of the month they may be up to 2–3 ounces per feeding.

 TIP: